Greg-Aster/MegaMeal/src/game/GAME_DESIGN_DOCUMENT.md

 - **Desktop**: Rich 25-light experience that follows camera movement
 - **Dynamic**: Lights activate/deactivate as you look around
 - **Seamless**: All 80 fireflies remain visually present without performance cost

+#### **✅ Isolated Lighting Effects (COMPLETED)**
+**Issue**: The firefly point lights were incorrectly illuminating the entire environment (trees, rocks), causing visual clutter.

+**Solution**: The lighting system was refactored to use rendering layers.
+Firefly lights now exist on a dedicated "Effects Layer," ensuring they only illuminate the firefly sprites themselves.
+This creates the intended subtle glow effect and prevents any "light leakage" onto the main environment.

 #### **✅ Fixed Culling System Bug (COMPLETED)**
 **Resolved optimization system that was blocking all mobile optimizations**